moia-oss/streamee/README.md

 Finally we have to connect each processor to its respective place in the Akka HTTP route with the `onProcessorSuccess` custom directive.
-It offers the given command to the given processor thereby using an `ExpiringPromise` with the given maximum latency.
+It offers the given command to the given processor thereby using an `ExpiringPromise` with the given timeout.

 In the demo subproject "streamee-demo" this happens in `Api`: